Do you sell M-80s and/or Cherry Bombs?

 - Purchase fireworks from reliable dealers who are available year-round.
 Buy fireworks only from reliable, licensed, and insured fireworks dealers.
 By purchasing from these types of dealers, you can be sure that their products meet or exceed the United States Consumer Product Safety Commission (CPSC) safety standards.
 You can also be sure that they are familiar with and truly care about the products they are selling.

 - Do not try to make your own firework or attempt to obtain illegal explosive devices.
 Never attempt to modify, construct, or make your own fireworks (unless you are a licensed and insured pyrotechnician).
 Homemade devices are extremely dangerous and are considered illegal explosive devices.
 Overloaded products are also illegal.
 Items such as M-80’s and Cherry Bombs have been illegal since 1966.
 THEY ARE NOT FIREWORKS; they are extremely dangerous, illegal explosive devices.
+Display fireworks are also illegal to possess without a license.
+They are not safe to possess or use if you have not been trained.
+NO AMOUNT OF NOISE IS WORTH THE RISK.

 - Do not take fireworks on airplanes.
 According to the Federal Aviation Administration (FAA) it is a violation of federal law to transport fireworks on airplanes.